 For some conditions there may be a support group available.
 Support groups can provide information about a condition.
-Support groups often have information on their websites and could put you in touch with parents of a child with the same diagnosis.
+Support groups often have information on their websites and could put you in touch with people who have the same diagnosis.

 Genetic Alliance UK's website has information on support groups in their alliance.
 If you can't find a relevant organisation then please contact Genetic Alliance UK.

-Unique can also connect you with sources of support.
+Unique also has a range of practical guides, as well as genetic condition specific guides.
+Even if they don't have a relevant guide, you can join them and request further information.
+You can also join their private Facebook café to interact with people who have had or are having similar experiences.